baytelman/fullstack-interview/README.md

 Pretend you are creating the backend for our game's lightweight client app, and that all logic will be performed at the server level.

-You do NOT have to implement the client app (or modify your solution for Part 1, if you chose to answer it).
+This part is independent from Part 1: Do not modify your solution for Part 1.

 Implement a server using Node (ideally using Express, but other frameworks would work) to serve the following endpoints: